 All Luxembourg companies with shares admitted to trading on the regulated market operated by the LuxSE must comply with the 10 Principles of Corporate Governance of the LuxSE.
-These do not apply to foreign issuers with shares listed on the LuxSE.
+However, the 10 Principles of Corporate Governance of the LuxSE do not apply if the Luxembourg company is only listed abroad, on a regulated market or any other trading venue.
+The 10 Principles of Corporate Governance of the LuxSE equally do not apply to foreign issuers with shares listed on the LuxSE.